Skyhawkbotics/firstdocs/source/docs/judging/engineering-portfolio.md

 ### Robot Design Process

-This section of the engineering portfolio gives the judges an insight on how you developed your robot.
+This section of the engineering portfolio gives the judges an insight on how you developed the hardware your robot.
 Generally, you should include:

 * Engineering goals
 * Sketches, CAD screenshots, subsystem breakdowns